radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 ![UCP Component via Microsoft Threat Modeling Tool](./2024-11-ucp-component-threat-model/ucp-component-flow.png)

-1. **User runs `rad deploy app.bicep` using Radius CLI**: When a user runs `rad deploy app.bicep` using the Radius CLI, the Bicep file gets converted to a JSON Template file and is sent to the UCP.
+1. **User runs `rad deploy app.bicep` using Radius CLI:** When a user runs `rad deploy app.bicep` using the Radius CLI, the Bicep file gets converted to a JSON Template file and is sent to the UCP.
 2. **UCP forwards the template to the Deployment Engine**
 3. **Deployment Engine sends the list of resources back to the UCP as requests**
 4. **UCP sends each request to the corresponding Resource Provider**